History of ESPN on ABC: The major sporting events return

 After mainly being a home for the NBA and college football since the ESPN integration in 2006, the major sporting events returned to ABC nine years later.

 To increase viewership after a disastrous cable-only Wild Card game, ESPN announced that their one Wild Card game for the 2015-16 playoffs would be simulcast on ABC, bringing the NFL back to ABC for the first time since Super Bowl XL in 2006.
-ABC’s involvement with ESPN’s NFL coverage would expand in the next few years, with the return of the Pro Bowl and the last day of the NFL Draft in 2018, with the latter eventually expanding to all three days in 2019, to go along with NFL Scouting Combine coverage, regular season game simulcasts in 2020, NFL Training Camp coverage in 2021, and exclusive games beginning in 2022.
+ABC's involvement with ESPN's NFL coverage would expand in the next few years, with the return of the Pro Bowl and the last day of the NFL draft in 2018, with the latter eventually expanding to all three days in 2019, to go along with NFL Scouting Combine coverage, regular season game simulcasts in 2020, NFL Training Camp coverage in 2021, and exclusive games beginning in 2022.
 ESPN also gained rights to a Divisional game, which is also expected to be simulcast on ABC, and two Super Bowls, both exclusively on ABC.

 In 2019, after not airing any games since 2008, Major League Soccer announced that the 2019 MLS Cup would air on ABC, after years of being on ESPN and Fox.
 ABC later returned to airing regular season and select Cup playoff games in 2020.
 ABC later expanded its soccer range by including international matchups.

-2019 also saw the return of college basketball to ABC, for the first time since 2014, with 5 games airing on the network.
-ABC’s schedule later expanded to as many as 10 regular season games, either men’s or women’s.
+2019 also saw the return of college basketball to ABC, for the first time since 2014, with 5 games airing on ABC.
+ABC's schedule later expanded to as many as 10 regular season games, either men's or women's.

 2020 marked the return of pro baseball to ABC.
 With Major League Baseball expanding their postseason for the COVID-shortened 2020 season, ESPN was given rights to air 7 of the 8 new Wild Card Series, which saw 3 games air on ABC.
-These were the network’s first MLB games since the 1995 World Series.
-In 2021, with ESPN’s new agreement with MLB, a possible, and eventual, postseason expansion and return of the Wild Card Series would see ABC get some games.
+These were ABC's first MLB games since the 1995 World Series.
+In 2021, with ESPN's new agreement with MLB, a possible, and eventual, postseason expansion and return of the Wild Card Series would see ABC get some games.
 On August 8, ABC aired a Sunday Night Baseball game for the first time ever.
-This marked ABC’s first exclusive regular season broadcast since 1989.
+This marked ABC's first exclusive regular season broadcast since 1989.